openshift/openshift-pep/openshift-pep-NNN.md

           ssh_port: 22
           user: admin
           messaging_port: 61616
+    Workflows:
+      <Workflow ID 1>:
+        <Question ID 1>: Answer value 1
+        <Question ID 2>: Answer value 2
+      ...
+      <Workflow ID N>:
+        <Question ID N>: Answer value N

 The configuration file will always contain a Deployment section.
 This section is intended to store the complete OpenShift deployment in a way that can be used by any Workflow.
-When a user begins working with a given [Workflow](#installer-workflows), the answers to any Workflow-specific questions will be stored in a section that is keyed to the Workflow's ID.
+When a user begins working with a given [Workflow](#installer-workflows), the answers to any Workflow-specific questions will be stored in the Workflows section in a subgroup that is keyed to the Workflow's ID.

 - - -